- The Life of a Glacier

 Facts about glaciers

-- Glaciers store about 75% of the world's freshwater.
+Glaciers store about 75 percent of the world's freshwater.

-- Glacial ice often appears blue when it has become very dense.
+Glacial ice often appears blue when it has become very dense.
 Years of compression gradually make the ice denser over time, forcing out the tiny air pockets between crystals.
-When glacier ice becomes extremely dense, the ice absorbs all other colors in the spectrum and reflects primarily blue, which is what we see.
+When glacier ice becomes extremely dense, the ice absorbs a small amount of red light, leaving a bluish tint in the reflected light, which is what we see.
 When glacier ice is white, that usually means that there are many tiny air bubbles still in the ice.

-- In Washington state alone, glaciers provide 1.8 trillion liters (470 billion gallons) of water each summer.
+In Washington State, the state with the largest area of glaciers in the contiguous United States, melting glaciers provide 1.8 trillion liters (470 gallons) of water each summer.

-- The Antarctic continent has has been at least partially covered by an ice sheet for the past 40 million years.
+The Antarctic continent has been at least partially covered by an ice sheet for the past 40 million years.

 NSIDC's Glacier Glossary - Search and browse terms related to glaciers in NSIDC's comprehensive cryospheric glossary.